BP p.l.c. (BP) Stock Analysis

 What does BP p.l.c. do?

-BP generates revenue across three main segments: Gas & Low Carbon Energy (natural gas, solar, wind, hydrogen), Oil Production & Operations (crude extraction and midstream), and Customers & Products (retail fuel, aviation fuel, Castrol lubricants, EV charging, and bioenergy).
-The company's profitability depends on commodity prices for oil and gas, operational efficiency, and capital allocation toward both traditional energy and renewable assets.
-Its diversified portfolio spans both legacy hydrocarbon production and emerging low-carbon businesses.
+BP generates revenue across three main segments: Gas & Low Carbon Energy (natural gas production, renewables, hydrogen), Oil Production & Operations (crude extraction and midstream), and Customers & Products (retail fuel, EV charging, Castrol lubricants, bioenergy, and aviation fuel).
+The company's integrated model allows it to capture value across the energy supply chain—from upstream production through downstream retail and specialty products.
+Profitability depends on commodity prices, refining margins, and operational efficiency, while the renewable and low-carbon segments represent the company's long-term growth narrative.

 Bull case